Manyata Embassy Business Park

 Embassy Manyata Business Park (also called Manyata Tech Park) is a software technology park in Bangalore, Karnataka, India.
-The park is situated in Nagawara (near Hebbal) on Outer Ring Road, and has a building area of 9.8 million square feet.
+The park is situated in Nagavara (near Hebbal) on Outer Ring Road, and has a building area of 9.8 million square feet.
 The park is spread over 300 acres (1.2 km²).

 Occupancy

 Manyata Embassy Business Park has a workforce of more than 150,000 professionals, as of November 2017.
-Some of the tenant companies of the tech park are Cognizant, L Brands, Victoria's Secret, Lowe's, Cerner, Hudson's Bay Company, Harman, Rolls-Royce, IBM, Justdial.com, Voonik, GLOBALFOUNDRIES, Larsen & Toubro, NXP Semiconductors, Nokia Networks, Philips, Alcatel-Lucent, Fidelity Investments, Target Corporation,Qualitest, Northern Trust, Nvidia, iTS, WSP, illumina and AXA.
+Some of the tenant companies of the tech park are Cognizant, L Brands, Victoria's Secret, Lowe's, Cerner, Hudson's Bay Company, Harman, Rolls-Royce, IBM, Justdial.com, Voonik, GLOBALFOUNDRIES, Larsen & Toubro, NXP Semiconductors, Nokia Networks, Philips, Alcatel-Lucent, Fidelity Investments, Target Corporation, Qualitest, Northern Trust, Nvidia, iTS, WSP, illumina and AXA.

-Infra structure
+Infrastructure

 In February 2017, 15 acres (6 hectares) of the park were allotted for a garden where employees could grow food during their free time.
 In January 2018, a rooftop football arena, covering an area of 13,000 square feet (1,200 m²), was opened.

 In June 2018, the Embassy Group signed a deal to build a flyover between Nagawara lake and Thanisandra junction, which would provide direct access to the park.

 An 85-acre (34 hectare) residential enclave called Manyata Residency is located behind the park.